eddiewebb/json-resume/src/content/blog/adv/Moto Camping in the Adirondacks/index.md

 ### Packing Up

-Cool, now we've spent a bunch of money and our significant other is eyeing our pile of supplies with increasing skepticism.
+_Cool, now we've spent a bunch of money and our significant other is eyeing our pile of supplies with increasing skepticism._

 **Time to get our bikes loaded up!**

-#### Final steps - lay it all out

-**take a breath** we can do this.

-I suggest packing up the day(s) before just to make sure we have everything, and that it fits.
-If we need supplies, bungees, etc better to find out with time to spare.

-I use a simple [moto camping checklist]({{<ref "checklist.md" >}}) to finish any shopping and start to organize my items into where they will be packed and or attached to my bike.

-  [ photo of items laid out ]

-Easiest way to take inventory, confirm supplies, and start to get a sense of the Tetris game we're about to play is to just lay it all out on the ground.  (hey let's bring that tarp too!)

-**Also keep in mind we need to get to & from the site -- with dry gear.**  So anything that isn't going into a waterproof pannier will need its own protection.

-In my case my beastly old sleeping bag is the sole item that won't be inside a [waterproof rollup saddlebag](https://amzn.to/37SnBfu).
-I started doing this trick years ago when canoe camping, and just hoping it holds up here :grimmace:

-1. remove bag from stuff sack
-2. place garbage bag inside stuff sack as liner
-3. roll and place sleeping bag (no super agressive stuffin now K?)
-4. Leaving the top of the garbage bag open, gently compress, expelling air
-5. cinch stuff sack down around bag, and knot or fold it over.
+I was surprised to find my nelson-rigg saddlebags paired with the hard panniers on my brothers bike were totally sufficient for all of our goods, aside from sleeping bags.

+{{< imgresize "assets/loaded.webp" "400x300" "All of our geared loaded onto my 2012 G650 GS." >}}

 ** don't forget to adjust your motorcycle's sag for all the extra weight! **